ndesmic/webrott/17-masked-walls2.md

 ## Tile Map with transforms

 Before that we need to make some more enhancements.
-Firstly, I'm renaming `TedMap` to `TileMap` as this more agnostically describes what it is, it's a map of tiles, which themselves are bitmaps indexing into a pallet.
+Firstly, I'm renaming `TedMap` to `TileMap` as this more agnostically describes what it is, it's a map of tiles, which themselves are bitmaps indexing into a palette.
 But in order to properly show the doors we need to have the ability to rotate the tiles so that they display in the correct orientation.
 We do this by adding a new property `setTransforms` that let's us pass in a 2d array of transforms.
 For simplicity we only need to consider 4 rotations so we'll just assign those to be values 0-3, however we can also add in mirroring in X and Y so we'll add 2 more (even though I don't think we'll actually use them, this component is now generic so we might as well).

 0) No rotations
 1) 90 degrees to the left